jianer123/plotly.py/doc/unconverted/python/google_big_query.md

 wih_query = """
 SELECT
   id,
-  title,
+  self,
   score,
   time_ts
 FROM
   [fh-bigquery:hackernews.stories]
 WHERE
   author == 'whoishiring' AND
-  LOWER(title) contains 'who is hiring?'
+  LOWER(self) contains 'who is hiring?'
 ORDER BY
   time
 """